 Joseph Carr (b.
-1979) is a moving image artist and educator living and working in Baltimore.
+1979) is a multimedia artist and educator living and working in Baltimore.
 Working frequently in collaborations, Joseph creates work for galleries, cinematic exhibition, and the web.
 His current interests are in technical photography, scientific illustration, and documentary.

 Digital cinematography and videography.

 Casey Puccini's feature length dark comedy about a narcisistic filmmaker sabotaging his second film.
 Role: cinematographer.

 A micro-documentary on a collaborative installation by Kellie Romany and Nicole Seisler at the Arts Incubator in Washington Park, Chicago.